Marketing doesn’t end after you’ve attracted new users to your website. Marketing doesn’t end after you’ve made the sale.

 1. Obtain Customer Emails For Direct Communication.

-According to Monetate, email still provides the best conversion rates when compared to other traffic sources in eCommerce.
+According to Monetate (gated content), email still provides the best conversion rates when compared to other traffic sources in eCommerce.

 Don’t take this lightly.
 According to Experian’s 2013 Email Marketing benchmark report, personalized emails generate on average 6x more revenue than non-personalized email.
 Yet surprisingly, 70% of brands do not personalize.